morinoko/veggie_tracker/README.md

 - [x] Users can create a farm
 - [x] Users can edit
 - [x] Users can delete a farm
-- [ ] Users can add vegetables to a farm
+- [x] Users can add vegetables to a farm
-- [ ] Users can edit
+- [x] Users can edit vegetables
-- [ ] Users can delete vegetables
+- [x] Users can delete vegetables

-- [ ] Users can see which vegetables should be planted every month
+- [ ] Users can see which vegetables should be planted this month when viewing their dashboard
-- [ ] Users can see when the planting season ends for each vegetable (if data is input)